 - Customer & Receivable Reports: these reports tell you how much your customers owe you.

-- Sales Reports: these reports give you information about sales rep, sales orders, and pending sales.
+- Sales Reports: these reports give you information about the sales rep, sales orders, and pending sales.

 - Jobs, Time & Mileage Reports: these reports give you information about your job estimates, including time, the amount spent, and mileage for each job.

 - Vendor & Payable Reports: these reports tell you how much money your company owes to its vendors.